dgreif/ring/homebridge/README.md

 Walk through the setup pages and when you are done, you should see several devices related to the camera:

   * Camera Feed
-    * Shows a snapshot from the camera while viewing the room in Home
+    * Shows a snapshot from the camera while viewing the room in Home.
+There are limitations with how frequently battery cameras can take snapshots.
+See [the Battery Cam Snapshots Wiki](https://github.com/dgreif/ring/wiki/Battery-Cam-Snapshots) for details.
     * Shows a live feed from the camera if you click on it.
-The feed supports video out of the box, and will supply audio as well if you have `ffmpeg` with `libfdk_aac` installed.
+The feed supports video out of the box, and will support 2-way audio as well if you have `ffmpeg` with `libfdk_aac` installed.
+A pre-built `ffmpeg` will be automatically installed on most platforms using `ffmpeg-for-homebridge`.
 See the [FFmpeg wiki](https://github.com/dgreif/ring/wiki/FFmpeg#homebridge-audio-support) for details on audio support.
 Camera streams may not work on some networks with strict NAT settings.
   * Motion Sensor
     * Can be hidden with `hideCameraMotionSensor`
   * Light (if camera is equipped)